confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/create-table.md

 and table, which represent the corresponding Kafka message timestamp and message key, respectively.
 The timestamp has milliseconds accuracy.

-When creating a table from a Kafka topic, ksqlDB requries the message key to be a `VARCHAR` aka `STRING`.
-If the message key is not of this type follow the instructions in [Key Requirements](../syntax-reference.md#key-requirements).

 The WITH clause supports the following properties:

 |        Property         |                                            Description                                            |